-Students can earn the Associate in Applied Science in General Occupational/Technical Studies.
+Students can earn the Associate in Applied Science in General Occupation/Technical Studies.
 This degree provides flexible alternatives for meeting student and employer needs.
-Credit earned through certificate and diploma program completion is applicable toward the Associate in Applied Science in General Occupational/Technical Studiesdegree when consistent with the objectives of the student’s individual plan of study.
+Credit earned through certificate and diploma program completion is applicable toward the Associate in Applied Science in General Occupational/Technical Studies degree when consistent with the objectives of the students individual plan of study.

-There are no special admission requirements for this program.
-Please consult WKCTC’sgeneral admission requirements.
+There are no special admissions requirements for this program.
+Please consult WKCTCS’s general admission requirements.